 Operational Risks Definition

 “Operational Risks” is a risk that includes errors because of the system, human intervention, incorrect data or because of other technical problems.
-Every firm or individual has to deal with such operational risk in completing any task/delivery.
+Every firm or individual has to deal with such an operational risk in completing any task/delivery.

-With firms, operational risks include system errors, human errors, improper management, quality issues and other operation related errors.
+With firms, operational risks include system errors, human errors, improper management, quality issues, and other operation related errors.
 In the case of individuals, we can drill it down to error because of self-process or other technical problems.

 Types of Operational Risks

-The following are the types of operational risks.
+The following are types of operational risks.

 #1 – Human Error

-We can also refer to this as fat finger input error.
+We can also refer to this as a fat finger input error.
 This type of error is the most common and biggest risk to the organization or individual.
 It may also relate to the skill issue of the processor.
 This type of error evolves when incorrect input is because of human error.
 The reasons for incorrect input may be multiple, including incomplete information, incomplete understanding, incomplete knowledge, inconsistent processing, genuine input error or more.
 However, processing of such an error may affect the output seriously and may also lead to a loss.